sridhar-sp/android-test/README.md

 ## Unit testing

-Unit testing usually refers testing a particular units of code totally in isolation with other component to ensure their correctness and functionality.
-To bring the isolation we need to seek help on framework like `Mockito` to create stubs (test doubles), mock.
+Unit testing usually refers to testing a particular unit of code in complete isolation from other components to ensure its correctness and functionality.
+Developers often use frameworks like `Mockito` to create stubs (test doubles), mocks, etc., to achieve this isolation.

+* **Stub**: A stub is a direct replacement for a function, interface, or abstract class (or any other dependency).
+It allows us to swap the original implementation with a test-specific version, often referred to as a test dummy (or test double).

+* **Mock**: A mock serves as a more advanced test double for a dependency.
+Mocking frameworks let us actively simulate different behaviours by configuring the mock to return specific responses based on inputs or conditions.
+Furthermore, mocks allow us to confirm interactions by verifying the existence of a method, its number of calls, and the arguments passed during each call.

+* **Why do we need this?** During testing, especially unit testing, we aim to isolate the component under test from its dependencies.
+This ensures that we're testing the component alone, making the tests simpler, faster, and less error-prone.
+Mocking or stubbing helps us avoid injecting side effects or relying on external dependencies.

+* **Example**: Imagine a ViewModel class that depends on a repository.
+The Repository class, in turn, makes network API calls.
+  If we want to write a unit test for the ViewModel alone, we don’t want to incur the overhead of making actual API calls, as this can make the test error-prone due to network conditions or server response times.
+To avoid these side effects, we can replace the repository with a stub (test double) or a mock during the test.
+This ensures that we focus only on the behaviour of the ViewModel while bypassing external dependencies.

-#### Famous Unit testing frameworks
+### Famous Unit testing frameworks

 | Framework 			 | Description                                             |
 |---------------|---------------------------------------------------------|